ocelotsloth/lib-ical/PROGRESS.md

   - The URI parameter value MUST be specified in a quoted-string.

 ### 3.2.2.
 Common Name

+- To specify the common name to be associated with the calendar user specified by the property.

+- Format Definition: This property parameter is defined by the following
+notation:

+  - `cnparam = "CN" "=" param-value`

+- Description: This parameter can be specified on properties with a CAL-ADDRESS value type.
+The parameter specifies the common name to be associated with the calendar user specified by the property.
+The parameter value is text.
+The parameter value can be used for display text to be associated with the calendar address specified by the property.

+- Example:

+  - `ORGANIZER;CN="John Smith":mailto:jsmith@example.com`

 ### 3.2.3.
 Calendar User Type
 ### 3.2.4.
 Delegators
 ### 3.2.5.
 Delegatees